trVce/CapstoneGame/README.md

 # Capstone2077

-Developed with Unreal Engine 4
+Developed with Unreal Engine 4.25.4

-##Editing Game Files
+## Building Game
+In order to build project to edit the project you must download Unreal Engine 4.25.4

+Ensure that you download all these package and add them to the Capstone2077 Project.
+They can be found in the Epic Game Store's section for Unreal Engine.

+### Packages
+- FPS Weapon Bundle
+- GOOD SKY
+- Infinity Blade: Grass Lands
+- Quadruped Fantasy Creature
+- Medieval Dungeon

-In order to build project to edit the project you must download Unreal Engine 4.25.4 After you download and install Unreal Engine 4.25.4 you can right click on the project file "Capstone2077.uproject" and click "Generate Visual Studio project files"
+After you download and install Unreal Engine 4.25.4 and have all the packages you can right click on the project file "Capstone2077.uproject" and click "Generate Visual Studio project files"

-Then you can open the Project file in the editor.

-##Playing Game

-Navigate to the WindowsNoEditor Folder and open the "Capstone2077.exe"